The Newry Sinclair family

 During the nineteenth century, there were two Sinclair families living in the town of Newry, Co.
 Down.
 Both were merchant families, and both played a significant part in the economic growth of the town.
-Yet they were not related (unless it they shared an ancestor many years before).
-More information about one of the families can be found on the Sinclair (Lisnalea and Newry) page, but it is the other family which is of interest here.
+Yet they were not related (unless they shared an ancestor many years before).
+More information can be found about the other Sinclair family here.

 Sinclair & Son